Ace Frehley: Return to solo career (2003–2025)

+Death

+On September 25, 2025, Frehley suffered a fall in his home studio and was forced to cancel tour dates.
+Several days later on October 2, he then fell down a flight of stairs at his home where he severely injured his head and was rushed to the hospital.
+Two weeks later on October 16, 2025, TMZ reported that Frehley was on life support with a ventilator and had brain bleeding.
+His family considered removing him from life support after his health failed to improve.
+Frehley died in Morristown, New Jersey, at the age of 74, several hours after life support was stopped.

+His former Kiss bandmates paid tribute to him.
+In a joint statement, Paul Stanley and Gene Simmons described Frehley as an "essential and irreplaceable rock soldier during some of the most formative foundational chapters of the band and its history."
+Peter Criss stated that "Ace influenced and touched the hearts of millions of people."

+In accordance with his wishes, Frehley was interred near his parents at Woodlawn Cemetery following a private memorial service at Sinatra Memorial Home in Yonkers on October 21.
+The service was attended by a small group of family and friends, including the three remaining original members of Kiss.

 Autobiography

 Ace Frehley released his autobiography, No Regrets – A Rock 'N' Roll Memoir, on November 1, 2011.
-The autobiography was authored by Frehley, Joe Layden and John Ostrosky, and published through Gallery Books, a subdivision of Simon & Schuster.
-The book entered The New York Times Best Seller list in the hardcover non-fiction category at #10.
+The autobiography was authored by Frehley, Joe Layden, and John Ostrosky, and published through Gallery Books, a subdivision of Simon & Schuster.
+The book entered The New York Times Best Seller list in the hardcover non-fiction category at No. 10.

 Technique

-In a 2009 interview with Rock N Roll Experience Magazine, Frehley stated, "I'm an anomaly, I'm an un-schooled musician, I don't know how to read music, but I'm one of the most famous guitar players in the world, so go figure."
+In a 2009 interview with Rock N Roll Experience Magazine, Frehley said, "I'm an anomaly, I'm an un-schooled musician, I don't know how to read music, but I'm one of the most famous guitar players in the world, so go figure."

 "I play guitar in such an unorthodox way," he told Guitar World in 1996.
 "I've never taken a guitar lesson.
 One of our assistants brought it to my attention a few months ago that, sometimes, when I play chords, my thumb is on the fretted side of the neck.
 I have no idea why or how I do it, but I do."
 Paul Stanley added, "I remember a time early on when Ace and I would play, and I would do vibrato with my hand, and Ace would get vibrato by shaking his whole arm against the neck of the guitar [laughs]."